pomerium/pomerium/docs/docs/readme.md

 - Every device, user, and application's communication should be authenticated, authorized, and encrypted.
 - Access policy should be dynamic, and built from multiple sources.

-This security model has typically been referred to as zero-trust or BeyondCorp-inspired.
+This security model has typically been referred to as *zero-trust* or *BeyondCorp*-inspired.

 ## Resources